 Do I need a Dust Hazard Analysis?

 If you handle, process, or manufacture combustible or explosible powders, then you need to have a dust hazard analysis (DHA) undertaken.
 The DHA must be completed within five (5) years from the effective date of this NFPA standard.
 As a note, some 24 percent of all combustible dust incidents are in the food processing industry.

 Why Choose Stonehouse Process Safety for Combustible Dust Hazard Assessment (DHA)

 The clock is ticking for compliance with the requirements of NFPA 61 and 652.
 We are a team of like-minded process safety specialists with a passion for what we do – making the industry safer.
 We partner with our clients in the process industries to help them identify, assess, prevent, and control fire, explosion, and accidental loss of containment hazards in their operations.
-Our services include expert consulting, laboratory testing, and training in the specialist fields of dust explosion & fire hazards, electrostatic hazards & processing problems, gas & vapor flammability hazards, Process Hazard Analysis, Process Safety Management, and incident investigation.
+Our services include expert consulting, laboratory testing, and training in the specialist fields of dust explosion and fires; fire hazards, electrostatic hazards and processing problems, gas & vapor flammability hazards, Process Hazard Analysis, Process Safety Management, and incident investigation.

 For more detailed information on this topic and how we can help you ensure the safety of your personnel, facility, and the community from dust fire and explosion hazards please contact us today.